 Jack Hicks was also the coach of Owensboro High School’s baseball team.

 Was he ever.
-In 22 years of coaching Owensboro High, Jack’s teams won 606 ballgames, The overall record of 606-196 includes the fact that Jack attempted not only to schedule games to play every single day of the season – with doubleheaders on weekends – but that he would play the best teams who would dare to schedule him.
+In 22 years of coaching Owensboro High, Jack’s teams won 606 ballgames, The overall record of 606-196 includes the fact that Jack attempted not only to schedule games to play every single day of the season – with doubleheaders on weekends – but that he would play the best teams who would schedule him.
 Games in Illinois and Indiana were not the slightest bit unusual, particularly inasmuch as Owensboro is on the Ohio River.
 It was a festival for those lucky enough to find themselves playing for Jack.

 This is “us”, at the end of the Regional Final game.
 (I am the very middle guy, 😉 ).
 There is another picture lying around somewhere of us after the State Final game.
 Believe me when I say the expressions are far less serious!

 Jack won four state championships in 1964, 1969, 1976 and 1977.
 My younger brother played on the 1969 team.
 Under his direction, the Red Devils won 20 district titles and 15 regional tournaments.
 I was fortunate enough to play shortstop on Jack’s 1964 team, his first Championship, for a team he now sometimes refers to as one of his “favorites”.
 Here’s the real news – the team the year before us was 43-2 on the year and lost in the Finals to Louisville Manual High School – the reigning power team at the time.
 When we won our regional tournament in ’64, Jack was quoted before our run that “this is not one of my better teams”, lol.
 He may or may not have realized it, but he probably served to make us pay just a bit more attention.
 Sure enough, we brought home the trophy, as unlikely as that seemed at the origins.
 The truth is, what he prepared meant that any team he put on the field was now able to win it all – at any point in time.